ctkelley/MultiPrecisionArrays.jl/README.md

 - v0.0.8: Better docs and ...
    - Update multiprecision factorizations in place with [```mplu!```](https://ctkelley.github.io/MultiPrecisionArrays.jl/dev/functions/mplu!) and
      [```mpglu!```](https://ctkelley.github.io/MultiPrecisionArrays.jl/dev/functions/mpglu!/)

+- v0.0.9: Better docs and ...
+  - Switch from Array to AbstractMatrix
+  - BiCGSTAB-IR
+  - Better API for the Krylov-IR solvers

 ## I found this repo by accident on the internet.
 Can I complain about it now?